 Make Sure Google Knows the Site – And Its Content – Are There

-Is your website being properly indexed by Google?
-Lots of people don’t actually know the answer to that question, and are sometimes horrified to discover that all the great content they’ve been creating is not being indexed by search engines.
+Is your website properly indexed by Google?
+Many people don’t actually know the answer to that question and are sometimes horrified to discover that all the great content they’ve been creating is not being indexed by search engines.

 There are several reasons Google may not be indexing your content.
 Even if it has discovered it (bots crawl a lot, and if you have a sitemap that will guide them to it) including all the following: